 help keep the shoe ventilated, anyplace you see stitching is a potential point of weakness.
 Thankfully those areas are double or even triple stitched in those models, and should stand up to wear and tear.
 The synthetic uppers on the Salomon Ellipse GTX

 impressed us with its abrasion resistance — one of our friends has been using her pair regularly for almost a year and they still look virtually brand new.
-Finally, it's always good to examine the toe box, as that's another area that wears out quickly in hiking shoes.
+Finally, it's always good to examine the toe box, as that's another area that is quick to wear out.
 A full rubber toe cap like the one on the Keen Voyageur

 The Keen's rubber toe cap (right) is great for longterm durability.
 Other manufacturers, like Oboz (left) use a combination of rubber and reinforced leather or synthetics.